iv-art074/devops-netology/HW_7.4_Artemev.md

   # If using a regex, it must start and end with a slash.
   # Repo ID's are of the form {VCS hostname}/{org}/{repo name}, ex.
   # github.com/runatlantis/atlantis.
-- id: /.*/
+- id: github.com/iv-art074/devops-netology
-  # branch is an regex matching pull requests by base branch
-  # (the branch the pull request is getting merged into).
-  # By default, all branches are matched
-  branch: /.*/

 # apply_requirements sets the Apply Requirements for all repos that match.
-  apply_requirements: [approved, mergeable]
+  apply_requirements: [mergeable]

   # workflow sets the workflow for all repos that match.
   # This workflow must be defined in the workflows section.
   workflow: custom

-  # allowed_overrides specifies which keys can be overridden by this repo in
-  # its atlantis.yaml file.
-  allowed_overrides: [apply_requirements, workflow, delete_source_branch_on_merge]

   # allowed_workflows specifies which workflows the repos that match
   # are allowed to select.